-For VCAT contact details, see “Contacts”.
+For VCAT’s details, see “Contacts”.

 28-day Notice of Intention to Vacate

-If the tenancy agreement is periodic (see “Fixed-term and periodic agreements”) and the tenant wants to leave, the tenant must give the landlord at least 28 days’ notice that they intend to vacate the premises (s 235).
+If the tenancy agreement is periodic (see “Periodic agreements” and “Fixed-term agreements”) and the tenant wants to leave, the tenant must give the landlord at least 28 days’ notice that they intend to vacate the premises (s 235).
 The notice must be in writing (s 318(1)) and must be signed (s 318(3)).
 This notice is called a Notice of Intention to Vacate.
 The tenant can give this notice in the form of a letter, or on the Notice to Landlord form, which can be downloaded from the CAV website.